xiaomeng-zhu/xiaomeng-zhu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a senior at Wellesley College double majoring in Computer Science and Cognitive and Linguistic Sciences (Linguistics concentration).
 I am from Shanghai, China.
-The IPA transctiption of my Chinese name is \[ɕiau˨˩˦məŋ˧˥ ʈʂu˥˥\].
+The IPA transcription of my Chinese name 朱筱萌 is \[ɕiau˨˩˦məŋ˧˥ ʈʂu˥˥\].
+Here is an easier version for English speakers: /sheeaw-mong joo/.
 I also go by Miranda.
 I am looking for graduate positions for Fall 2023.

 ### Research Interests
 I am broadly interested in research at the intersection of Computer Science and Linguistics -- applying computational methods to understand linguistic phenomena as well as building language models that have better natural language understanding abilities with the help of linguistic insights.